shawnsong/kubernetes-handbook/kube-apiserver/setup-kube-apiserver.md

 sudo mv kubernetes*.pem /etc/kubernetes/ssl/
 ```
 ## Configure Token File
 The token will be used by clients of api-server.
 For example, when a *kubelet* starts, it sends a TLS Bootstrap request. api-server will check if the token sent by kubelet is same with token.csv.
 If they match, api-server will generate certificates for that kubelet.
+The reason we use the bootstrap token is When we have a large number worker nodes, manually generating certificates for each kubelet is time consuming and hard to scale.
+Using this approach can automate this process.

 ```shell
 cat > token.csv <<EOF
 ${BOOTSTRAP_TOKEN},kubelet-bootstrap,10001,"system:kubelet-bootstrap"